jenlampton/simplenews/README.md

 * Add or edit newsletter categories on Configuration > Web services > Newsletter (`/admin/config/services/simplenews`).

-* By default Simplenews creates a new `Simplenews newsletter` content type, however you can enable any other content type to use as a newsletter on Structure > ccontent type > Configure > Publishing settings > Use as simplenews newsletter.
+* By default Simplenews creates a new `Simplenews newsletter` content type, however you can enable any other content type to use as a newsletter on Structure > Content types > content type> Configure > Publishing settings > Use as simplenews newsletter.

 * To enable Simplenews subscription blocks go to Structure > Layouts and choose a layout.
 Most probably you want to place subscription blocks on Home page or Default layouts.
 Choose a layout region where you want to place a Simplenews block, click on "Add block" and choose one of `Newsletter: your website newsletter` or `Newsletter: Multi Subscription`.